sumitbinnani/Lane-Detector-Node/README.md

 ```

 ## Other Details
-Requirements:
-1. tensorflow=1.13
-2. opencv > 3.0
+The `y_range` parameter is used to decide the area in the image to localize the lane.

-The pre-trained models can be replaced at the path `detectors/pretrained-models`.
+The pre-trained models are placed at `detectors/pretrained-models` and can be replaced
+by another trained models.

+# To Do
+-[ ] Add lane tracking
+-[ ] Add more details about model training and freezing weights